ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

   cpu_time
     The processor time used by the address space, including the initiator.
 This time does not include SRB time.

-    cpu_time has one of these below formats, where ttt is milliseconds, sss or ss is seconds, mm is minutes, and hh or hhhhh is hours. sss.tttS when time is less than 1000 seconds hh.mm.ss when time is at least 1000 seconds, but less than 100 hours hhhhh.mm when time is at least 100 hours ******** when time exceeds 100000 hours NOTAVAIL when the TOD clock is not working
+    cpu_time has one of following formats, where ttt is milliseconds, sss or ss is seconds, mm is minutes, and hh or hhhhh is hours. sss.tttS when time is less than 1000 seconds hh.mm.ss when time is at least 1000 seconds, but less than 100 hours hhhhh.mm when time is at least 100 hours ******** when time exceeds 100000 hours NOTAVAIL when the TOD clock is not working

     | **type**: str
     | **sample**: 000.008S